2020–2021 Thai protests

 In November, the Parliament voted to pass two constitutional amendment bills, but their content effectively shut down the protesters' demands of abolishing the Senate and reformation of the monarchy.
 Clashes between the protesters and the police and royalists became more prevalent, and resulted in many injuries.
 Protests in 2021 were more sporadic compared to the previous year, with prominent protesters facing charges and the police using harsher tactics.
 The first protester died in October 2021, with the video showing that he was shot with live rounds by a person inside a police station.

-Government responses included filing criminal charges using the Emergency Decree; arbitrary detention and police intimidation; delaying tactics; the deployment of military information warfare units; media censorship; the mobilisation of pro-government and royalist groups who have accused the protesters of receiving support from foreign governments or non-governmental organizations (NGOs) as part of a global conspiracy against Thailand; and the deployment of thousands of police at protests.
+Government responses included filing criminal charges using the Emergency Decree; arbitrary detention and police intimidation; delaying tactics; the deployment of military information warfare units; media censorship; the mobilisation of pro-government and royalist groups who have accused the protesters of receiving support from foreign governments or non-governmental organizations (NGOs) as part of a conspiracy against Thailand; and the deployment of thousands of police at protests.
 The government ordered university chancellors to prevent students from demanding reforms to the monarchy and to identify student protest leaders.
 Protests since October, when the King had returned to the country from Germany, resulted in the deployment of the military, riot police, and mass arrests.
 In November 2021, the Constitutional Court ruled that demands for reform of the monarchy were unconstitutional and ordered an end to all movements.
 The ruling has been likened to judicial coup.

 By the end of 2021, the leading figures Arnon Nampa, Panupong Jadnok, Parit Chiwarak, Jatupat Boonpattararaksa, Panusaya Sithijirawattanakul, and Benja Apan were all detained awaiting trial in series of detainments and releases, some were imprisoned accumulatively for more than 200 days since 2020, after Prayut declared the use of all laws, including lèse-majesté, against the protesters.
 By 2022, street protests largely died down due to government suppression and internal divisions, without any demands responded, although small-scale and online activism continued.